chef/chef-web-docs/chef_master/source/ingest_data_chef_automate.rst

 Configuring Chef Client to send node and converge data
 =======================================================

-The data collector functionality introduced in Chef Client 12.11 is used by the Chef Client to send node and converge data to |automate|.
-This feature works for the following: Chef Client, Chef Solo (formerly "Chef Client Local Mode"), and Chef Solo Legacy Mode (formerly "Chef Solo").
+The data collector functionality is used by the Chef Client to send node and converge data to |automate|.
+This feature works for the following: Chef Client, Chef Solo (formerly "Chef Client LocalMode"), and Chef Solo Legacy Mode (formerly "Chef Solo").

 To send node and converge data to |automate|, modify your Chef config (that is `client.rb`, `solo.rb`, or add an additional config file in an appropriate directory, such as